Master Services Agreement (MSA)

 1. Service Description(s)

 ii.
-E-LAN – Dedicated multipoint connection between three (3) or more customer locations over a layer 2 optical Ethernet platform.
+E-LAN – Dedicated multipoint connection between three (3) or more customer locations over a layer 2 Ethernet platform.
 Standard configuration allows transmission of untagged or VLAN tagged frames.

 iii.
 Ethernet Access – Dedicated point to point connection between a single customer location and either 1) the Internet or other Voyant provided application service.